Cranberry orange muffins have a pop of flavor thanks to the tart cranberries and zesty orange. These muffins are ready in 30 minutes!

 Can I use store bought orange juice?

-In a pinch, yes, but fresh orange juice adds much more flavor.
+In a pinch, yes, but fresh juice adds much more flavor.
 You’ll have to buy an orange for the zest anyway!

 cranberry orange muffins with glaze piled on wood tray